reckbo/reckbo.github.io/_posts/2015-01-22-mackay03-in-j-repetition-code.md

 ---
 layout: post
-title: Information Theory, Inference, and Learning Algorithms in J
+title: Information Theory, Inference, and Learning Algorithms in J - Repetition Code
 ---

 Here's a [J implementation](https://github.com/reckbo/Mackay03) of the